rwmt/rimworldmultiplayer.github.io-content/content/about/faq/_index.md

 ### Q: What is a save replay?

 A: A multiplayer save game.
+(These can not be loaded in SP)

 ### Q: How can I change my in-game name?